BA (Hons) Architecture

 Why study Architecture at Heriot-Watt University's Dubai Campus?

-- Heriot-Watt University has a wealth of specialist expertise in the built environment and is internationally recognised as one of only four centres of excellence in sustainable building design.
+- Heriot-Watt University has a wealth of specialist expertise in the built environment and is internationally recognized as one of only four Centres of excellence in sustainable building design.

-- The course covers both technical and theoretical aspects, providing an excellent foundation for future practice or study at postgraduate level, including RIBA Part 2.
+- The course covers both technical and theoretical aspects, providing an excellent foundation for future practice or study at the postgraduate level.

 - The combination of lectures and studio delivery encourages excellent self-motivation and the development of transferable skills that are valuable across the built environment industry.